 A love for art translates to every facet of life, and I love to “do it all.”
 Charity work has me helping produce two film festivals each year and helping a children’s home in Uganda.
 I love to DJ and produce music, and you can usually find me developing a new game idea, or creating art in my garage.
 My parents started an insurance agency which is another feather in my cap.
 Thanks to my beautiful wife and two children keeping me on my toes, my work has been recognized with several awards; a W3Award for design, and two Webby Awards to name a few.

-A seasoned professional with the Adobe suite of products, I produce all kinds of digital media from flat flyers to VR.
-I have two studio albums under my belt using Apple Logic Pro.
+A seasoned professional with the Adobe suite of products, I produce all kinds of digital media from print flyers to immersive VR.
+I have two ASCAP-recognized studio albums under my belt using Apple Logic Pro and Ableton Live and ProTools.
 I also know my way around 3D modeling and animation software like Blender.